Eight Signs You May Have Kidney Stones

 Changes in urination habits must always be considered an alert signal for urinary system difficulties.

-- Generally, the amount of urine decreases, but you continuously feel spasms in the bladder.
+- Generally, the amount of urine decreases, but you continuously feel bladder spasms

 2. Back pain

-While it is common to confuse this symptom with a muscular problem, it is important to consider that it can also be caused because of the presence of kidney stones.
+While it’s common to confuse this symptom with a muscular problem, it’s important to consider it can also be caused because of the presence of kidney stones.

 3. Nausea and vomiting

-- They appear because of the kidney’s difficulties to eliminate the body’s waste.
+- They appear because of the kidney’s difficulties to get rid of body’s waste

 Be very careful!
 This symptom should be evaluated by a doctor as soon as you notice it.

-- It is more frequent when the stones begin that the urethra is blocked.
+- It’s more frequent when the stones begin that the urethra is blocked

 5. Urine with heavy odor

 Poorly functioning kidneys, whether because of stones or insufficiency, cause urine to have a strong odor.
-It can be noticed as soon as you urinate.
+You can notice it as soon as you urinate.

 6. Inability to sit down